islamelhady/KlivvrAssignment/README.md

 3. Build and run the app on an emulator or device running Android 5.0+.

 ## Conclusion
 This project showcases the use of efficient algorithms and modern Android architecture patterns to create a responsive and maintainable app.
-By using a Trie for prefix filtering and MVVM for architecture, the app is both performant and easy to extend.
+By using a Trie for prefix filtering and MVI for architecture, the app is both performant and easy to extend.